 Impact of coronavirus pandemic on our research programme

-During the ongoing coronavirus pandemic all work on our research projects is currently suspended.
-Many of the researchers are supporting the response to the pandemic by either returning to clinical work or assisting with the increased need for COVID-19 testing and vaccine development.
-We remain in contact with all research teams and will make plans for the continuation of our research programme once the current emergency situation has eased.
+During the ongoing coronavirus pandemic work on our research projects is either delayed or suspended.
+Many of the researchers are supporting the response to the pandemic by either returning to clinical work or assisting with the increased need for COVID-19 testing and vaccine deployment.
+We remain in contact with all research teams and will provide updates on the progress of individual projects as soon as we can.

 Meningitis Now is working towards a future where no-one in the UK loses their life to meningitis and everyone affected gets the support they need to rebuild their lives.